-In its August 6, 2014 guidance document entitled "In Vitro Companion Diagnostic Devices," the FDA defines an IVD companion diagnostic device to be an in vitro diagnostic device that provides information that is essential for the safe and effective use of a corresponding therapeutic product.
+In its August 6, 2014 guidance document entitled "In Vitro Companion Diagnostic Devices," the FDA defines an "IVD companion diagnostic device" to be an in vitro diagnostic device that provides information that is essential for the safe and effective use of a corresponding therapeutic product.
 Use of an IVD companion diagnostic device is considered essential when its use is required in the labeling of a therapeutic product, for example, to select appropriate patients for a product or those who should not use the product, or to monitor patients to achieve safety or effectiveness.
 In most circumstances, the IVD companion diagnostic device should be approved or cleared by FDA under the device authorities of the FDCA contemporaneously with the therapeutic product's approval under section 505 of the FDCA for a drug or section 351 of the PHSA for a biological product.
 FDA expects the therapeutic product sponsor to address the need for an approved or cleared IVD companion diagnostic device in its therapeutic product development plan.
 The therapeutic product sponsor may develop its own IVD companion diagnostic device, partner with a diagnostic device sponsor to develop an IVD companion diagnostic device, or explore modifying an existing IVD diagnostic device to develop a new intended use.
-The FDA explains if a diagnostic device and a therapeutic device are studied together to support their respective approvals, both products can be studied in the same investigational study that meets both the requirements of the Investigational Device Exemption ("IDE"), regulations and the IND regulations.
-Depending on the study plan and participants, a sponsor may seek to submit an IND alone, or both an IND and IDE.
+The FDA explains if a diagnostic device and a therapeutic device are studied together to support their respective approvals, both products can be studied in the same investigational study that meets both the requirements of the Investigational Device Exemption, regulations and the IND regulations.